RizalHB/playgame/README.md

 ⏰ Game Lifecycle

-Games can have a scheduled release date.
-The release-processing system checks scheduled games and makes them available when their release date is reached.

-Scheduled Game
-      │
-      ▼
-Release Date Reached
-      │
-      ▼
-Release Processing
-      │
-      ▼
-Game Becomes Available
-      │
-      ▼
-Users Can Purchase

-This allows games to be prepared in advance while controlling when they become publicly available.
+Games can be configured with a scheduled release date.
+Before release, the game remains unavailable for normal purchasing.
+When the scheduled release time is reached, the release-processing system updates the game's lifecycle state so that it becomes available to users.

+This provides a controlled way to prepare games in advance while automatically managing their availability based on the configured release schedule.

 🛠️ Technology Stack